-605.17.1 TIME
+5.16.1 TIME

-Not less than six (6) days notice shall be given to each Board member for any annual, regular, or special meeting of the Board of Directors.
+Not less than six (6) days’ written notice shall be given to each Board member for any annual, regular, or special meeting of the Board of Directors.
 Separate notices need not be given for regular meetings that are designated in these Bylaws or otherwise scheduled and noticed well in advance.
-(See Section 616.1.5 for various permitted forms of notice and the consequences thereof.)
+(See Section 14.1.3 for the permitted forms of notice.)

-605.17.2 INFORMATION
+5.16.2 INFORMATION

-The notice of a meeting shall contain the time, date, and site and in the case of special meetings, the expected purpose, which may be general.
+The notice of a meeting shall contain the time, date, and site and in the case of special meetings, the expected purpose.

 ARTICLE 6